FederatedAI/FATE-Client/doc/cli_index.md

-# FATE CLIENT
+# FLOW CLIENT

 Description

 Introduces how to install and use the FATE Flow Client, which is usually included in the FATE Client, which contains several clients of the FATE
-Project: Pipeline, FATE Flow Client and FATE Test.
+Project: Pipeline, FATE Flow Client.

 Introducing the command line provided by FATE Flow Client, all commands will have a common invocation entry, you can type flow in the command line to get all